Potential Changes on the Horizon to the Fair Labor Standards Act Exemption for Certain Home Care Workers

 This issue highlights the importance of a caregiving team approach, which we have previously discussed in What Happens When Mom Doesn’t Like Her Home Caregiver and our interview with Alex Chamberlain, EasyLiving Executive Director, on Caregiving Made Easy.
 This team approach not only provides numerous benefits to clients (prepared backup caregivers, different approaches and potential improved quality, varied interaction for the client) but also helps us be better prepared to deal with labor changes such as this exemption ruling.

 EasyLiving focuses on creating the best environment for our caregivers’ success and building a strong team so that we can adapt as needed.
 Many agencies are struggling with concerns over the overtime ruling in particular, especially those agencies who provide “live in” caregivers.
 EasyLiving has chosen not to provide live in caregivers (rather taking the team approach to 24 hour care needs) for a variety of reasons (outlined by Alex in the interview above).
-We examine these decisions carefully based on our mission, and have long determined that the live-in model of care does not offer our caregivers the best chance to succeed (and therefore offer our clients the best care).
+We examine these decisions carefully based on our mission, and have long determined that the 24-Hour model of care does not offer our caregivers the best chance to succeed (and therefore offer our clients the best care).

 We will continue to stay abreast of all the relevant laws and regulations for you, in addition to helping keep our home caregiver team up to date and prepared.
 By building strong systems and creating the best possible team, we will always be ready to help.

 For inquiries about how we can help you or your family member with Florida home caregiver services in Pinellas and Pasco counties, give us a call at 727-448-0900.

 To find out more about working with EasyLiving, check out our Home Health Careers page.